telerik/document-processing-docs/knowledge-base/hide-mailmerge-line-output-word-document-if-blank.md

 | 2024.1.124 | RadWordsProcessing |[Desislava Yordanova](https://www.telerik.com/blogs/author/desislava-yordanova)|

 ## Description
-This article demonstrates how to hide the empty lines in the output Word document when the fields are blank during the MailMerge process using RadWordsProcessing.
+This article demonstrates how to hide the empty lines in the output Word document when the fields are blank during the [Mail Merge]({%slug radwordsprocessing-editing-mail-merge%}) process using RadWordsProcessing.

 |Original Document|Merged Document|
 |----|----|